ZeusyBoy98/TML/README.md

     </Box>
 </Body>
 ```
 - Imports must be put in self closing tags at the top of a TML file.
-The syntax is `<Import from="location" import="thing"` The quotes are optional, `from=location import=thing` is also valid TML code.
+The syntax is `<Import from="location" import="thing"/>` The quotes are optional, `from=location import=thing` is also valid TML code.
 - TML comments are the same as HTML comments, they can be single line or multi-line, but they cannot go inside of other code.
 - Prefabs let you define tags that you can use later with preset arguments and attributes.
 They must be defined in the `<Prefabs></Prefabs>`.
 Any prefab you use in the Body has to have a `name=""` attribute to distinguish it from other uses of that prefab.
 - All TML user interface code should be inside the `<Body></Body>` tags.
 - If you want to be able to refer to a TML element in a python file, a `name=""` must be added, and then you can refer to it with `self.name`.
 - All TML tags are self closing, except for `<Body></Body>` and `<Box></Box>`.
-This means that when using a label or a button, text that will be displayed on it must go in quotes after the tag opening, called the "argument" e.g. `<Label "Hello">`.
+This means that when using a label or a button, text that will be displayed on it must go in quotes after the tag opening, called the "argument" e.g. `<Label "Hello"/>`.
 - Any Toga attributes you wish to use in a tag can go after the argument, or if you don't have an argument, after the tag opening.
 The syntax for attributes will be the same as Toga syntax, except no commas separating attributes e.g. `<Label "Hi" name="label1" margin=5/>`.